gentics/mesh-vertx-example/README.md

 # Downlad Gentics Mesh from http://getmesh.io/Download and start it
 java -jar mesh-demo-0.6.xx.jar

-# Start the vert.x web server by running Server.java
+# Start the Vert.x web server by running Server.java

 # Access http://localhost:3000 in your browser
 ```